 Love thee, Notre Dame.

-My Beloved, the mountains, the solitary wooded valleys,--St John of the Cross
+My Beloved, the mountains, the solitary wooded valleys,

 The strange islands, the sonorous rivers,